Eros and other Anomalous materials.

 Eros is deeply, deeply irrational, and traditionally understood as a yearning for the sublime.
 A chalice of wonder and bliss we can't ignore.

-No sublimity in UAPs for me, and they know it!
+But hey, as with the poltergeist, nothing sublime in UAPs for me, and they know it!

 Nope.